-Witte Leeuw, or ‘White Lion’, sailed as a merchant vessel between Patria and the Indies for the Dutch East India Company (VOC).
-She was part of the fleet of Atjeh (Atjehse vloot), other ships of this fleet being Zwarte Leeuw, Rode Leeuw, and Groene Leeuw.
-The destination of this fleet was Atjeh, which gave the fleet its name.
-Witte Leeuw was lost on June 13, 1613, on her way back to Holland from the east.
+The Witte Leeuw was lost on 13 June 1613, on her way back to Holland from the East.
 Her cargo contained valuable spices and porcelain.
 She was drawn into a fight with Portuguese carracks near St. Helena, and burned.
-Part of the remaining crew sailed back to Holland on board Vlissingen and Bantam.
+Part of the remaining crew sailed back to Holland on board the Vlissingen and the Bantam.
 Witte Leeuw is presently the only known Dutch shipwreck in St. Helena.

-In 1998 the post office of St. Helena designed stamp to honour the rich maritime heritage of the island.
+In 1998 the post office of St. Helena designed a stamp to honour the rich maritime heritage of the island.
 Stamps were designed depicting different types of ships.
 One of these was a painting of the Dutch ship Witte Leeuw.